PicoCreator/smol-dev-js/README.md

 For best results: Generally treat the AI like a junior developer who joined the project on day 0, and is still learning the ropes.
 And you are the senior developer who is teaching it - and making small incremental changes - and you will get better result as you prompt your way in a loop.

+> Not no code, not low code, but some third thing.

 Allowing you to focus on ~~sword fighting~~ the big picture, while the AI does the ~~button mashing~~ coding for you.

+Its light weight enough, that at any point of time, you can take back full control.
+Once the AI stops adding value.

 <p align="center">
   <img height=200 src="https://pbs.twimg.com/media/FwEzVCcaMAE7t4h?format=jpg&name=large" />